bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 ```

 Having an organized library means you can track what works, swap out examples that get stale, and keep improving based on what your users actually do.

+Few-shot examples give you quick wins (10-15% improvement) with minimal effort.
+But as you collect more data, you unlock the bigger opportunity: fine-tuning.

 ## Practical Implementation: Building the Data Flywheel for Fine-Tuning